The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Miscellaneous/LewdGamerWaifus.md

 ## Lewd Gamer Waifus
 Theme pack for Windows 10 and 11 featuring wallpapers of lewd gamer waifus.

-{: .important }
-> {: .opaque }
-> {: .warning }
-> ⚠️ This theme pack contains adult content and is intended for mature audiences only.
->
-> ℹ️ By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
-The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
-Please use these themes responsibly and respect the rights of others.

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/nsfw/lewd-gamer-waifus/-/raw/main/Extras/Preview.bmp)

 The screenshot displays the theme being used alongside our DownAero Squared Windhawk theme.
 You can find instructions on how to obtain and set that up [here](/WindowsThemes/c/windhawk/DownAeroSquared).